raspberrypilearning/how-are-you/en/step_2.md

 To open this project offline, follow the link to the Scratch Offline Editor: [www.scratch.mit.edu/download](https://scratch.mit.edu/download){:target="_blank"}.

-You can then download the starter project at [rpf.io/p/en/how-are-you-go](https://rpf.io/p/en/how-are-you-go).
+You can then download the Starter project at [rpf.io/p/en/how-are-you-go](https://rpf.io/p/en/how-are-you-go).

 You should see a young person - that's you (for now!).
 Click the green flag to run the project.
-Read on to find out what's being said in Arabic.
+Read on to find out what you are saying in Arabic.

 <div>
 <iframe src="https://scratch.mit.edu/projects/399133454/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>